-Have you ever had a negative experience caused by a Windows update installing resulting in you PC failing to boot?
+Have you ever had a negative experience caused by a Windows update installation resulting in your PC failing to boot?
 Sometimes cumulative updates can roll out with bugs, compatibility, and other problems that may negatively affect your experience, such as being unable to access the desktop.
 This makes troubleshooting the issue harder as you cannot boot to the OS to take a look.
 Thankfully, Microsoft recently added a new feature that allows you to uninstall Windows updates from the advanced startup screen.
 Let’s look at how to do that.

 How to Uninstall Updates When PC Is Not Booting Up

 To uninstall Windows updates when the computer is unbootable, we need to access the advanced startup settings.
 If your PC may already be booting to this menu skip through to step 3.
 If you cannot reach this menu then you can do this by using the Windows 10 installation media.
 Have your Windows 10 bootable drive ready.
 If you don’t have one, you can easily create one by downloading the ISO from the Microsoft website and using free software like Rufus.